slackapi/python-slack-sdk/docs-src/faq.rst

 I found a bug!
 ******************

 That's great!
 Thank you.
-Let us know on the `Issue Tracker <https://github.com/slackapi/python-slackclient/issues>`_.
-If you're feeling particularly ambitious, why not submit a `pull request <https://github.com/slackapi/python-slackclient/pulls>`_ with a bug fix?
+Let us know on the `Issue Tracker`_.
+If you're feeling particularly ambitious, why not submit a `pull request`_ with a bug fix?

 There's a feature missing!
 *******************************

 There's always something more that could be added!
-You can let us know in the `Issue Tracker <https://github.com/slackapi/python-slackclient/issues>`_ to start a discussion around the proposed feature, that's a good start.
-If you're feeling particularly ambitious, why not write the feature yourself, and submit a `pull request <https://github.com/slackapi/python-slackclient/pulls>`_!
+You can let us know in the `Issue Tracker`_ to start a discussion around the proposed feature, that's a good start.
+If you're feeling particularly ambitious, why not write the feature yourself, and submit a `pull request`_!
 We love feedback and we love help and we don't bite.
 Much.

 How do I contribute?
 *********************************

 What an excellent question.
-First of all, please have a look at our general `contributing guidelines <https://github.com/slackapi/python-slackclient/blob/master/.github/contributing.md>`_.
+First of all, please have a look at our general `contributing guidelines`_.

 All done?
 Great!
 While we're super excited to incorporate your new feature, there are a couple of things we want to make sure you've given thought to.